-3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks The overall purpose of this course is to provide the student with a basic understanding of the visual arts.
-The first half of the course deals with the nature of art. the evaluation of art, and the principles. processes, and materials of art.
-Specifically, we examine the formal elements of design and look at a wide variety of both two and three dimensional art to learn about the process and tools involved in art creation.
-The second half of the semester is spent in a chronological study of world art in its cultural setting from prehistoric to the contemporary.
+3 Credits (3 Lecture 2 Lab 0 Shop) 3 hrs/wk (3 Hr.
+Lecture) 15 wks The overall purpose of this course is to provide the student with a basic understanding of the visual arts.
+The course deals with the nature of art, the evaluation of art, and the principles, processes, and materials of art.
+Specifically, we examine the formal elements of design and look at a wide variety of both two and three dimensional art to learn about the processs and tools involved in art creation.